ipld/ipld/specs/codecs/dag-cosmos/cosmos_state.md

 # SMTValue is a union type for representing either an amino or protobuf encoded value in an SMT leaf node
 type SMTValue union {
-    | Bytes "amino" # Binary for an amino encoded value referenced from an SMT leaf node
+    | Hash "amino" # Hash for an amino encoded value referenced from an SMT leaf node, we don't attempt to content type Amino values
     | TypedProtobufCID "proto" # Link to the TypedProtobuf IPLD representation of a protobuf encoded value referenced from an SMT leaf node
 } representation keyed